Tox-Archive/Tox-blog/source/_posts/tox-ftl.md

 uTox was rewritten in javascript and became a web client.

-Toxic was acquired by microsoft and ported to windows, it will soon be replacing skype.
+Toxic was acquired by Microsoft and ported to Windows, it will soon be replacing Skype.

 Antox was slowly replaced by uTox for android.